 The stakeholder Human Services Transportation Plan (HSTP) survey was conducted to gather additional data on mobility needs for persons with alternative transportation needs and to identify what transportation services are currently used.
 Both hardcopy surveys and an on-line link to the electronic version of the survey were distributed.
-The surveys were distributed at Stakeholder Meetings, community gatherings, public forums, open houses and the stakeholder email distribution lists.
-Appendix C - HSTP Surveys and Results shows an example of the stakeholder survey as well as the summarized results for this 2022 HSTP.
+The surveys were distributed at Stakeholder Meetings, Public Open Houses, community gatherings, and the stakeholder email distribution lists.
+Appendix C - HSTP Surveys and Results shows an example of the stakeholder survey as well as the summarized results.
 Table 3 below shows the type of stakeholder organization the survey respondent represented.

 Table 3 QUADCO HSTP Stakeholder Survey Returns

-Types of C organizatio ns Respondent s Represent
+Types of C rganizatio ns Respondent s Represent

 County Completed Surveys Education and Youth Medical Transportation Government By/For People with Disabilities By/For People with Low Income By/For Seniors

 Adams 7 3 2 1 1

 Grant 6 1 2 2 1

 Kittitas 8 1 2 2 1 1 1

 Lincoln 4 4

 Total 25 5 6 2 7 1 2 2